 - Fibroids.
 These are non-cancerous (benign) growths in the muscle of the womb.
 They often cause no problems, but sometimes cause symptoms such as heavy periods.

 - Other conditions of the womb - for example:

 - Cancer of the lining of the womb (endometrial cancer).

 - Hormonal problems.
 Periods can be irregular and sometimes heavy if you do not ovulate every month.
 For example, this occurs in some women with polycystic ovary syndrome.
 Women with an underactive thyroid gland may have heavy periods.

 - The intrauterine contraceptive device (IUCD, or coil).
 Sometimes an IUCD causes heavy periods.
-However, a special hormone-releasing IUCD called the intrauterine system (IUS) can actually treat heavy periods (see 'Levonorgestrel intrauterine system (LNG-IUS)', below).
+However, a special hormone-releasing IUCD called the intrauterine system (IUS) can actually treat heavy periods (see 'Levonorgestrel intrauterine system (LNG-IUS)' in the treatment section below).

 - Warfarin or similar medicines interfere with blood clotting.
 If you take one of these medicines for other conditions, heavier periods may be a side-effect.

 - Some medicines used for chemotherapy can also cause heavy periods.

 - Blood clotting disorders are rare causes of heavy bleeding.
 Other symptoms are also likely to develop, such as easy bruising or bleeding from other parts of the body.

 If you stop taking the contraceptive pill it may appear to cause heavy periods.
 Some women become used to the light monthly bleeds that occur whilst on the pill.
 Normal periods return if you stop the pill.
 These may appear heavier but are usually normal.